NoCanDouCan/SeatReservationForBuilding/README.md

 # SeatReservationForBuilding

+Requirements:
+PHP/MySQL and LDAP\
+\
+Used for seat booking system for office buildings.\
-PHP/MySQL and LDAP required.
-User can login, select floor, room and seat and book it.
-Backend for creating groups, floors, rooms, seats.
+LDAP user can login, select floor, room and seat and book/block it.\
+Backend for creating groups, floors, rooms, seats.\